 This banks takes the third position in the overall rating as the top bank as per the total asset owned.
 UniCredit Bank Austria AG’s total assets are EUR 105.785 billion.
 It was founded in 1991 and it came under UniCredit in the year 2005.
 It has over 6350 employees working for them and they serve their customers in over 162 branches.
 Their headquarters are in Vienna.
-This bank has a global reach in many countries including Bulgaria, Croatia, Czech Republic, Hungary, Bosnia, Russia, Serbia, Turkey etc.
+This bank has a global reach in many countries including Bulgaria, Croatia, Czech Republic, Hungary, Bosnia, Russia, Serbia, Turkey, etc.

 #4.
 BAWAG P.S.K.:

 This bank has taken the fourth position as per the total assets owned.
 BAWAG P.S.K.’s total assets are EUR 39.743 billion.
 It was founded in the year 1922 and the headquarters are in Vienna.
-They have employed around 2500 employees and they have been serving over 2.5 million customers almost over 100 years.
-BAWAG Group is one of the Austria’s largest banks.
-It has been operating in Austria, Germany, France, United Kingdom, and United States.
+They have employed around 2500 employees and they have been serving over 2.5 million customers for almost over 100 years.
+BAWAG Group is one of Austria’s largest banks.
+It has been operating in Austria, Germany, France, United Kingdom, and the United States.

 #5.
 Raiffeisenlandesbank Oberosterreich:

-This bank is the fifth largest bank in Austria as per the total assets owned.
+This bank is the fifth-largest bank in Austria as per the total assets owned.
 Raiffeisenlandesbank Oberosterreich’s total assets are EUR 39.385 billion.
-It has 17 branches that assist many small and medium sized enterprises.
+It has 17 branches that assist many small and medium-sized enterprises.
 This bank has been serving over 80,000 private customers.
 This bank specializes in corporate banking, retail banking, and private banking and investor relations.

 #6.
 Osterreichische Kontrollbank AG:

-This bank stands at sixth position as per the total assets owned.
+This bank stands at a sixth position as per the total assets owned.
 The total assets owned by this bank are EUR 26.583 billion.
 This bank was founded in 1946.
 The headquarters of this bank is in Vienna.
 Osterreichische Kontrollbank AG specializes in capital market services and export services.
 This is a special-purpose bank, specifically built for export services and international matters.
 Around 335 employees work in this bank.#